 As a non-destructive operation, merging can be nice.
 However, if the

-master you are working on is quite active, the git log can be polluted quickly by the extra commit created by a merge operation.
+main you are working on is quite active, the git log can be polluted quickly by the extra commit created by a merge operation.

 While many developers are uncomfortable with rebasing and resort to merge

-master on top of their changes, merging is not always the best option.
+main on top of their changes, merging is not always the best option.
 If merging locally instead of rebasing, at the very least squash a pull request to merge into

-master on GitHub.
+main on GitHub.
 This allows for greater control of the commit messages in

-master for the git log.
+main for the git log.

 The Command Line Interface (CLI) is a place you can run all git commands.
 Git graphical user interfaces (GUI) such as GitKraken and Tower are great.
 I opt to not use them due to them being priced as well as the vast majority of solutions found online involving git are for CLI.